oolongjiawei/AI_Storytime/README.md

 -Summarization (plot synopsis, themes, mood and ending, character descriptions);

--Tweaking of model for voice improvement;
+-Tweaking of audiobook model for voice improvement;

--Tweaking of model for music improvement;
+-Tweaking of audiobook model for music improvement;

 -Testing of pretrained models for visualizations.